Collins calls on emergency plan for housing

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-National leader Judith Collins wants the Government to pass temporary emergency legislation to make is easier to build houses.
+National leader Judith Collins wants the Government to pass temporary emergency legislation to make it easier to build houses.

 She said the time had come for an extraordinary solution to an unfolding emergency.